-Futures edge higher as big banks report earnings
+Futures jump as big banks earnings lift sentiment

 Talks of the United States re-opening negotiations with the Trans Pacific Partnership (TPP), a multinational trade deal the Trump administration walked away from last year, also helped sentiment.

-But he later tweeted that the United States would only join the TPP if the deal were substantially better than the one offered to former President Barack Obama.
+But Trump later tweeted that the United States would only join the TPP if the deal were substantially better than the one offered to former President Barack Obama.

 Reporting by Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila